angus-c/just/TRADEOFFS.md

 # Tradeoffs

 The most common reaction to Just is why not just use [__Lodash__](https://lodash.com/).
-Great question, and there are certainly times when you should use Lodash.
-Here I'll try (as impartially as possible) to document why you might, and why you might notm want to use Just.
+Great question—Lodash is brilliantly engineered, well maintained and battle tested.
+Here I'll try (as impartially as possible) to document why you might, and why you might not, want to use Just.

-Lodash is brilliantly engineered, well maintained and battle tested.
-So why would you ever need __Just__?

 ## Short, simplified answer
 * Use __Lodash__ if it covers an edge case you care about (Lodash is _very_ good at covering edge cases)